 This removes the last dirt and you can store the mountain bike dry afterwards

 When you have cleaned the cassette, chances are that you have also degreased the MTB chain.
-Re-lubricating an MTB chain is then recommended.
+Lubricating a mountain bike chain is then recommended.
 Is the chain – like the cassette just now – very dirty?
-Then start cleaning the MTB chain first!
+Then start cleaning the mountain bike chain first!

 Safe option: remove cassette

 When you have a little more time and you have the right mountain bike tools, you can also choose to disassemble the cassette.
 This prevents other parts from being degreased and makes it much easier to handle the cassette.

 To disassemble the cassette you need a chain whip and a special cassette remover.
 These tools are usually sold in a set.